About the School

 We are a leading centre for academic research and teaching in geography, politics and sociology.

-The School of Geography, Politics and Sociology was formed in 2003, and brought together three formerly separate Departments.
-Each of these Departments had a long history of teaching and research, with Geography having been taught at Newcastle University (though until the 1960s it was as part of the University of Durham) since 1927.
-Politics has been taught at Newcastle for over 50 years, and Sociology (or Social Policy) for almost 40 years.
+The School of Geography, Politics and Sociology (GPS) was formed in 2003.
+It combined three separate departments, each of which have a long history of teaching and research.
+Geography has been taught at Newcastle University since 1927, Politics for more than 50 years and Sociology for almost 40 years.

-Our teaching programmes encompass single and joint honours undergraduate degree programmes, a suite of taught Masters programmes, and postgraduate research programmes.
+Teaching programmes encompass single and joint honours undergraduate degree programmes.
+There is a suite of taught Masters' programmes and postgraduate research programmes.

-The School’s research is world-renowned and internationally-oriented, and builds on the strengths of its constituent disciplines of geography (both human and physical), political science and sociology.
-Much of our research is inter-disciplinary, and engages in a variety of ways with public policy concerns and debates.
+The School’s research is world-renowned and internationally-oriented.
+It builds on the strengths of its three disciplines of geography, political science and sociology.
+Research is inter-disciplinary and engages with public policy concerns and debates.

-Two leading research centres are also part of the School:
+Two leading research centres are owned by the School of Geography, Politics and Sociology.

-The School has Directors for each of its three main activities:
+The School has Directors for each of its main activities: